ahmadthakur/ahmadthakur/README.md

 ## Projects

 -   **Sad Machine:** This is a project that I'm currently working on.
-It's a discord bot with many features such as moderation, music, and other fun stuff.
-So you don't have to keep 20 different bots in your server.
+It's a discord bot with many features such as moderation, music, and other fun stuff, so you don't have to keep 20 different bots in your server.

 ## Skills